Akada Children’s Book Festival 2021 records over 2255 registrations from 23 countries around the globe

 The event which held over a period of 3 days featured 66 speakers, 64 sessions, 38 books, 35 authors, 29 exhibitors, 14 illustrators and artists, 6 special guests, 3 performing artists and 12 sponsors.

-The festival opened with a professional workshop for authors, illustrators, publishers, content creators and everyone in the children’s book sector with impactful sessions such as “Write Like A Pro” facilitated by Sarah Odedina and Deborah Ahenkorah of Accord Literacy, “Insights into Being A Publisher” by Mrs. Gbemi Shasore of Quramo Publishing, “The Dangers of Self-Editing” where Coco Anetor-Sokei expatiated on the dangers of self-editing, “Podcasting for Authors” a session facilitated by Chioma Momah amongst others.
+The festival opened with professional workshops for authors, illustrators, publishers, content creators and everyone in the children’s book sector with impactful sessions such as “Write Like A Pro” facilitated by Sarah Odedina and Deborah Ahenkorah of Accord Literary; “Insights into Being A Publisher” by Mrs. Gbemi Shasore of Quramo Publishing; “The Dangers of Self-Editing” where Coco Anetor-Sokei expatiated on the need for external editors amongst others.

-Day two of the festival was dedicated to teachers and parents and the facilitators of each session held it down with highly educative topics such as “Reading to Children with Special Needs” by Tonye Faloughi-Ekezie, “Raising Independent and Resilient Learner” by Craig Heaton and “Developing an Entrepreneurial Streak in Your Children” facilitated by Bowale Agboade.
-Other sessions were “A busy parents guide: Creating Endearing Memories with Your Children” facilitated by Toyin Onigbanjo.
-Day two ended with a session on “Raising Money Wise Children” by Olubunmi Aboderin Talabi, convener of the Akada Children’s Book Festival.
+Day Two of the festival was dedicated to teachers and parents and the facilitators of each session held it down with informative topics such as “Reading to Children with Special Needs” by Tonye Faloughi-Ekezie; “Raising Independent and Resilient Learners” by Craig Heaton and "Developing the Entrepreneurial Streak in Your Children” by Bowale Agboade.
+Other sessions were “A Busy Parent's Guide: Creating Endearing Memories with Your Children” facilitated by Toyin Onigbanjo.
+Day Two ended with a session on “Raising Money Wise Children” by Olubunmi Aboderin Talabi, convener of the Akada Children’s Book Festival.

 Saturday, July 3rd 2021 which was the last day and grand finale of the Akada Children’s Book Festival 2021, was dedicated to the children.
-It was indeed a rich array of fun, learning activities for the whole family with book readings by special guests such as The Duchess of York, Sarah Ferguson; Baroness Lola Young; Ibrahim Suleiman; Juliana Olayode; Alex Unusual and Jude Idada.
+It was indeed a rich array of fun learning activities for the whole family with booking readings by special guests such as The Duchess of York, Sarah Ferguson; Baroness Lola Young; Ibrahim Suleiman, Juliana Olayode and Jude Idada.

-Authors such as Joseph Aderoju; Ndidi Chiazor-Enemor; Nnenna Ochiche and Yejide Kilanko led interactive mini sessions, whilst young reading enthusiasts shared insights into their favorite children’s books and why they love them.
+Authors, such as Joseph Aderoju; Ndidi Chiazor-Enenmor; Nnenna Ochiche and Yejide Kilanko led interactive mini workshops and story time sessions, whilst young reading enthusiasts shared insights into their favorite children's books and why they love them.

-Author of “Max, the Footballer”, Oluwadarasimi Fagbayi premiered the young authors spotlight, a session of the festival that was created to spotlight and celebrate young authors.
-Two other young authors, Temilolouwa Modele, author of “The Life of An Exciting and Brilliant Boy" and Amy author of “Iremide The Singing Sensation” also read from their work.
+Author of “Max, the Footballer”, Oluwadarasimi Fagbayi, premiered the young authors spotlight, a session of the festival that was created to celebrate young authors.
+Two other young authors Temilolouwa Modele, author of “The Life of An Exciting and Brilliant Boy and Amy Abu author of “Iremide The Singing Sensation” also read from their work.

 “The event was held online and in words, IT WAS BRILLIANT.
 I can’t speak more highly of any event I have attended online.
 Kudos to the ACBF founder and the entire team, I learnt so much”- I.A.

 ‘Well done to the ACBF team, for an awesome job done.
-Using storytelling to drive home values and skills is a learning method we have adopted”-ACBF 2021 ATTENDEE.
+Using storytelling to drive home values and skills is a learning method we have adopted”- Tunnizze Children's School, Ogun State.

-The Akada Children’s Book Festival was by all standard a huge success and made significant marks as a useful tool for informal education.
+The Akada Children’s Book Festival was by many standards a huge success and has made significant marks as a useful tool for informal education.

 The ACBF 2021 magazine is available for download at:

-Those who registered before the end of the festival still have access to the videos for free by going to akadafestival.org and log in with their passcode.
+Those who registered before the end of the festival still have access to the videos for free by going to akadafestival.org and logging in with their passcode.

 For media related inquiries, please contact